 For many, the highlight when they come to Barcelona is the iconic La Sagrada Familia.
 The famously unfinished church is another landmark designed by Gaudi, even though it is still being built almost 100 years after his death.
 Construction on the church started in 1882 and still continues to this day.

 You won’t be looking just at a mess of scaffolding when you arrive at this landmark, with much of the exterior finished and the interior a spectacle to behold.
 Looking around you’ll find it hard to believe that you’re standing inside a church at all.
 While visiting, it’s also possible to climb up the church’s tower and score some sensational views out over Barcelona.
 The challenge with La Sagrada Familia is that it’s very popular, so make sure to book your tickets in advance to skip waiting in long lines.
+For more information check out our guide on how to buy tickets to La Sagrada Familia.

 Next, head over to the second Gaudi attraction of the day, Park Güell on Carmel Hill.
 This park, created together by Gaudi and Eusebi Güell, is an unlikely collection of attractions which stemmed out of the desire to build a housing complex in this location.
 Only two houses were actually built here, one of which Gaudi actually lived in for 20 years.
 The house now hosts the Gaudi House Museum dedicated to the architect’s creations.
 Elsewhere in the park you can see spots like the Dragon Stairway and the Greek Theatre which has a viewing terrace, plus much more.
 You can buy your admission ticket in advance here, if you want to avoid the long lines at the ticket office.